-Does any part of this story sound familiar?
-You’ve got an earth-shattering idea.
-One that will disrupt an entire industry.
+Does this story sound familiar?
+You’ve got an earth-shattering idea–one that will disrupt an entire industry.

 But you need some help making this idea become a reality.